 I’m always patching up the broken pieces and hoping the glaze will cover it up.

-When I made it this year for Easter, I borrowed my neighbor’s very nice Pampered Chef ceramic bundt pan, hoping that would make a difference.
+When I made this lemon berry cake this year for Easter, I borrowed my neighbor’s very nice Pampered Chef ceramic bundt pan, hoping that would make a difference.

 You might have guessed it did not.